 What time should I wake up?

 This sleep calculator will help you find out your bedtime on the basis of full sleep cycles.
 Our sleep consists of 90-minutes-long sequences, repeating throughout a night.
 You'll wake up feeling better if you wake up at the end of a cycle, rather than in the middle of it.
 Use the calculator to find out what time you should go to sleep if you want to wake up refreshed and alert.
+And if you still wonder how important it is to get the right amount of sleep, check how deadly is your current sleeping routine!

 If you're interested in how much sleep we need at different ages, whether 6 hours of sleep is enough or what are our sleep patterns and good sleep habits - keep scrolling and you'll find the answer.